seanstark/logstash-output-azureblob/README.md

 # Logstash Azure Blob Storage Output Plugin

 This is an output plugin for [Logstash](https://github.com/elastic/logstash).
+This plugin was forked from https://github.com/tuffk/Logstash-output-to-Azure-Blob and updated to use the latest Azure Storage SDK

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.
+## Disclaimers

-## Documentation
+I am not a Ruby developer and may not be able to respond efficently to issues or bugs.
+Please take this into consideration when using this out plugin

 ## Example Configuration
 ```